Hendrix-CS/csci150/homework/minecraft.md

 * Build a train track from in front of your character's starting location to the star.

+You can accomplish the above goals in whatever order you like, the only thing that matters is that by the end of your program both goals should be accomplished.
 Remember not to fall in the lava!

 You may use any of the instructions you remember from the Minecraft lab.
 If you don't remember how the instructions work, you can try